 Because you cannot edit a document after a signature has been attached, there is no option to save the document.
 When you close the document, the signature will still be attached.

 21. Close the file and exit Word.

 Self-Assessment

-Check your knowledge of this chapter's key concepts and skills using the Self-Assessment in your ebook or eLab course.
+Check your knowledge of this chapter's key concepts and skills by completing the Self-Assessment on the Student Resource Center.